Alberta

 National Energy Code of Canada for Buildings (Alberta)

-The National Energy Code of Canada for Buildings 2017 (NECB) is an objective-based National Model Code that can be adopted by provincial and territorial governments, and has been adopted by Alberta.
+The National Energy Code of Canada for Buildings 2020 (NECB) is an objective-based National Model Code that can be adopted by provincial and territorial governments, and has been adopted by Alberta.
 The NECB sets out technical provisions to address energy efficiency in the design and construction of new buildings and additions to existing buildings to reduce greenhouse gas emissions.
-Modeling for the changes in the 2017 edition indicated a potential energy efficiency improvement of 10.3 to 14.4% over the 2011 edition.